 Hannah wanted a baby but she was unable to get pregnant.
 In this time and culture, children were a symbol of success, favor, or status.

-She spent much time praying for the answer to her wish, her dream, the fulfillment of her role as a wife.
+She spent much time praying for the answer to her wish, her dream, and the fulfillment of her role as a wife.
 Year after year, she went to Shiloh with her husband and his other wife.
 Hannah prayed for a son, year after year, but her prayers hadn’t been answered.

 One year she went to the tabernacle to pray.
 Filled with sorrow, she wept bitterly.
 Priest Eli saw Hannah and accused her of being drunk.
 When she told him that she was heartbroken, he told her to go away and blessed her saying “Go in peace, and may the God is Israel grant you what you have asked of him.”
 1 Samuel 1:17